bytebase/bytebase.com-old/content/blog/database-change-management-with-postgresql.md

 ## Step 2 - Add PostgreSQL in Bytebase

-In Bytebase, ​​an Instance could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a PostgreSQL instance.
+In Bytebase, ​​an Instance could be your on-premises PostgreSQL instance, an AWS RDS instance etc, in this tutorial.

 1. Visit `localhost:5678` and log in.
 ![login](/static/blog/database-change-management-with-postgresql/login.webp)